Oh, my, oh my oh my are these Creme Brulee Cheesecake Bars good! Crunchy toffee topping, creamy cheesecake, sugar cookie crust - what's not to like?

 - ½ C sugar

-In a medium bowl, beat both packages of cream cheese and sugar with mixer on medium speed until smooth.
-Add remaining whole egg, 3 egg yolks and remaining 2 tsp vanilla; beat until smooth.
+- In a medium bowl, beat both packages of cream cheese and sugar with mixer on medium speed until smooth.
+Add remaining whole egg, 3 egg yolks and remaining 2 teaspoon vanilla; beat until smooth.
 Spread over crust in pan.

 Tips and Stuff: